Skip to content

 Registering the server in the directory is done with the following operations:

-// add the service to the service directory
+// put the service in the service directory

 NameComponent path[]={nc};